The Maryland Court of Appeals ruled yesterday in favor of an adoptive lesbian mother, denying visitation rights to her former partner.

 Janice’s lawyer is also quoted by the Baltimore Sun as saying, “Part of my argument was that, ‘Gee, an au pair or teacher could petition for visitation if being a de facto parent is the standard.
 No one wants that to happen.”

 But isn’t that a false comparison?
-Teachers and au pairs do not take on parenting responsibilities with the same force as someone in the role of the parent because parenting – with the grace of God – is a lifetime plan and is presented that way to the child.
+Teachers and au pairs do not take on parenting responsibilities with the same force as someone in the role of a parent because parenting – with the grace of God – is a lifetime plan and is presented that way to the child.

 Moreover, Janice agreed to raise a child with Margaret, sidestepping the social and legal impediments to such an arrangement.
 We can presume Janice believes these obstacles are false and unjust.
 Now, she gets a lawyer and hides behind the same legal barriers she ostensibly rejects.
 Towards what end?
 Denying a child the right to see a woman who has raised her as a parent out of apparent spite?
 Again, I’m reading between the lines and could be wrong about all of this.
 But it sure seems like another example of parents using their child as a pawn, in this case with the added wrinkle of a gay parent using the bias against gay couples as a sword in the game.